 The cathedral is home to a (well) hidden site, however.
 Go to the right side of the cathedral and walk into an unmarked door.
 Go down a flight of stairs and you will find yourself in the final resting place of Archbishop Oscar Romero.
 The priest’s assassination by death squads in 1980 tilted El Salvador into civil war and the sanctuary around his tomb is a serene, reverential area that’s been set aside for personal reflection.
 Do not miss it.

 Some very moving monuments

 El Salvador was in a bloody civil war from 1980 to 1992, the second longest civil war in Central American history.
-During that time at least 75,000 people died and many, many more “disappeared” and pre-war massacres killed many, many more.
+During that time at least 75,000 people died and many, many more “disappeared” and pre-war massacres killed many, many more o top of that.
 The war may be over, but the remembering is not.

 The chapel at Divine Providence Hospital (Hospital la Divinia Providencia), where this tireless defender of the rights of the common man was killed with a single shot to the heart while standing at the pulpit, is surprisingly modern and bright and serene.
 It’s still in use.

 Much more intimate and moving was a visit to the humble house near the chapel where the Archbishop was living at the time of his death.
 His beloved Toyota Corona is in the carport (the owner’s manual is also proudly displayed).
 His monogrammed towels are hung neatly in the bathroom, as if he’s due back soon.
 His typewriter, used to compose sermons, is on his desk.
 His passport and a collection of oddly hippie-ish rings are on a table.
 His blood stained vestments are in a glass case.